Volcanoes National Park Rwanda (Parc National Des Volcans)

 Wildlife

-Volcanoes NP is compact but very rich in biodiversity, inhabiting mainly the world’s most sought for wildlife species.
-The Volcanoes National Park wildlife to see on Rwanda safari include mountain gorillas (gorilla beringei beringei), golden monkeys, spotted hyenas, elephants, bush bucks, buffaloes, black fronted duikers and more.
+Volcanoes NP is compact but very rich in biodiversity, inhabiting mainly the world’s most sought-after wildlife species.
+The Volcanoes National Park wildlife to see on Rwanda safari include mountain gorillas (gorilla beringei beringei), golden monkeys, spotted hyenas, elephants, bushbucks, buffaloes, black-fronted duikers, and more.

 Birds of Volcanoes National Park

 Volcanoes National Park hosts up to 200 bird species mostly the Albertine rift endemic birds.
-The birds any enthusiastic birder should expect spotting on Rwanda tour in Volcanoes include;
+The birds any enthusiastic birder should expect to spot on the Rwanda tour in Volcanoes include;

-Other birds of Volcanoes National Park Ruhengeri include dusky turtle dove, lagden’s bush shrike, Rwenzori apalis, Rwenzori nightjars, scarlet tufted malachite sunbird and more.
+Other birds of Volcanoes National Park Ruhengeri include the dusky turtle dove, lagden’s bush shrike, Rwenzori apalis, Rwenzori nightjars, scarlet tufted malachite sunbird, and more.

 Mountain Gorillas